Tattoo After Care

 The most critical stage in the healing process starts immediately upon completion of your tattoo, so please take time to read through the instructions and ask any questions you may have before you leave.
 It is essential that you follow these instructions carefully, as the biggest factor in how quickly and healthy your tattoo heals, is you.
 Occasionally, a tattoo may lose some colour or experience some fading or scabbing during the healing process.
 On these occasions, any necessary retouching is included in the cost of your tattoo.
 Any defects in colour or line work due to improper aftercare is not included in your original fee, and you will be charged to retouch the work.
 Our artists are extremely experienced and can easily identify an improperly healed tattoo from any trauma that might occur during the healing process.

-– Remove bandage in 4-6 hours and gently wash tattoo with unscented mild soap (i.e. Ivory) and warm water.
+– Remove bandage (clear film bandage/tagaderm) in 2-5 days (unless it is leaking) If it is leaking remove it and gently wash tattoo with unscented mild soap (i.e. Ivory) and warm water.

 – Make sure to create a good lather with soap: removing excess blood, ink, plasma, foreign matter.
 Rinse the Tattoo thoroughly under running warm water.

 – Using a clean and dry towel, pat the Tattoo dry after washing, then using a hair dryer set on cool, blow dry the tattoo for 5 minutes.

 – Don’t re-bandage the Tattoo, unless otherwise instructed by your artist.

 – Clean the Tattoo with the above procedure 1 times per day for the next 2 weeks.